First warning signs appear for UK’s resilient economy

 But economists say the positive results are due to the fact that nothing concrete has happened on the Brexit front since the referendum on June 23.

-The real question is what will happen over the two years of likely fraught negotiations ahead and the worry is what happens if no deal is agreed.
+The real question is what will happen over the two years of likely fraught negotiations ahead.

-“An absence of one would drag out the period of uncertainty, thereby threatening economic performance,” said Nina Skero, managing economist at the Centre for Economics and Business Research.

 “Any minute now… we’ll suddenly drop into the twists and turns of negotiations,” he said.